 Relieving the film of the obvious comparison at the start, Captain America: Civil War is an unambiguous improvement over Zack Snyder’s lugubrious exercise in self-satisfaction Batman v Superman.
 But Civil War’s success on that front is almost exclusively a question of relatives rather than absolutes.
 It is not that Civil War meaningfully adopts a different track to success than Dawn of Justice (the amusingly wishful subtitle of Snyder’s film), so much as it is that Civil War simply repeats the failures of Dawn of Justice to a lesser extent.
-Both films valiantly extend the Nolanesque concern for ethical turmoil and vigilante justice, and they both ashamedly retreat into Nolan’s wheelhouse of erecting statuesque themes to double-down on their own importance only to explode those very questions in a hail of blockbuster-baiting bullets for the masses.
+Both films valiantly extend the Nolanesque concern for ethical turmoil and vigilante justice, and they both ashamedly retreat into Nolan’s wheelhouse of erecting statuesque themes to double-down on their own self-importance only to explode those very questions in a hail of blockbuster-baiting bullets for the masses.
 Rather than barreling into the ethical crevices of their genres – ultimately expanding their potential – these two films ultimately reaffirm the essential limits of the genre they pine to knock down.
 A decade after Batman Begins, the superhero genre’s growing pains continue to do nothing but elide its essential immaturity.
 Rather than aging gracefully, the genre feels like a bunch of kids playing in their parents clothing.

 Civil War’s flaccidly non-committal interpretation of “ethical grayness” is, like The Winter Soldier before it, a sprinkle of “serious themes” fairy dust, a microwaved version of a tale that requires a deeper, fuller bake.
 Potentially tremulous questions about the neoliberal individualism inherent to the modern superhero mythos are carted out and ceremoniously dismissed with a wave of an even more individualist claim that a secretive big bad (Helmut Zemo, played with a vaguely uncomfortable Eastern European seriousness by Daniel Brühl).
 Even worse, none of the heroes in the film legitimately question the implications of the side they take in the conflict, mostly submitting to their friends’ wills or simply showing up to bolster the ranks indiscriminately.